 Fibromyalgia is a difficult illness to describe and live with, because it encompasses so many variables.
-The photo I have chosen illustrates this well; it feels like you are climbing waterfalls most of the time.
+Your mind and body seem to be at odds with each other most of the time.

-Have a look at the NHS description of fibromyalgia, and links to support groups and the online community.
+Have a look at the NHS description of fibromyalgia for more in depth information about the condition.

 If you have just been diagnosed and are trying to find links to support groups and the online community.
 Have a look at the organisations below and also Facebook groups.

 UK Fibromyalgia is a brilliant site that covers a wide range of information about fibromyalgia.

 Fibromyalgia Association is a registered charity that provides information and help to sufferers.